 Faulty workmanship exclusions are known to be controversial, so make sure you’re aware of your policy’s specifics.

-FYI: Standard builder’s risk insurance policies exclude payment for workers’ injuries.
+Standard builder’s risk insurance policies exclude payment for workers’ injuries.
 If someone is hurt during construction, this would typically fall under workers’ compensation insurance.

 What should you look for in a builder’s risk insurance policy?